 Long Range Shots

-Here, you can get an idea of both the optical quality and range of the optics as well as an idea of how the Sigma 70-200 f2.8 would perform in a variety of functions.
+Here, you can get an idea of both the optical quality and range of the optics as well as an idea of how it would perform in a variety of functions.
 I should also note that I have done literally no post production work in these at all.
 The only sharpening that was applied was on output sharpening from Lightroom, and that was set “For Screen” by default on all my images.
 In other words, nothing has been tweaked.
 Having said that, let’s take a look at some of the pros and cons of the optics overall.

-I absolutely love the bokeh on the Sigma 70-200 f2.8 at long range.
+I absolutely love the bokeh on this lens at long range.
 It compresses subjects nicely for portraiture, and throws the background nicely out of focus with some great treatment due to the optics.
 These shots were taken in afternoon light, and the sun was coming in and out of the scene – which could change the settings quickly.
 We were shooting on a monopod, and with IS on so the minor changes in shutter speed (these were aperture priority shots) didn’t really affect us.
 The f2.8 end came out nicely too, which was as expected though – that’s the whole reason for the f2.8 My excitement was primarily lent toward the bokeh at the long end which came out to about f4.5 Not too shabby!

 I also was a huge fan of the OS – optical stabilization.
 It had two settings…OS 1 for shooting handheld, which counters both vertical and horizontal axis movement, and if you are shooting on a monopod (which is common with heavier glass), you can switch to OS 2, which turns off the one axis (horizontal I think).
 This allowed me to take some pretty decent shots at a hockey game a few weeks ago.
 You may recall seeing a gallery of those shots here on the blog.
 I was toggling between the OS1 and OS2 for that series so some shots did come out better than others – the ones with OS2 were the sharper in the set!